utdata/rwdir/docs/03-import.md

     + Write where the data came from.
 Include the link to the web page.
     + Include which counties were included, and which
 - After your descriptions, add a new code chunk (*Cmd+option+i*).
-- Inside the chuck, add the following and hit return, then I'll explain:
+- Inside the chunk, add the following and hit return, then I'll explain:

 ```r
 wells_raw <- read_csv("data-raw/WellRpts_County_Use.csv")